 LG Sonic® e-Line control unit

-These LG Sonic units offer the most advanced and technological achievement in ultrasonic algal control.
+These LG Sonic units offer the most advanced and technological achievement in ultrasonic algal control in reservoirs and lakes.
 The chameleon enhanced equipment targets each algal problem as it occurs by changing to the appropriate frequency program.

 - The LG Sonic system will allow for the use of one or more transducers, controlling them independently but without the need for endless amounts of controllers.